-After Puma established its credibility as a football shoemaker, Dassler moved for the creation of a logo to improve the company’s name recall and brand reputation.
+After Puma established its credibility as a soccer shoemaker, Dassler moved for the creation of a logo to improve the company’s name recall and brand reputation.
 The company founder first introduced a sans-serif font with a picture logo in 1957.
 Puma’s second brand logo included a “Formstrip” the following year.
 This Formstrip feature was initially intended to stabilize the foot inside the shoe.

 A decade later, in the 1990s, the company faced financial issues due to a dip in shoe sales.
 Ownership also changed hands several times until the late 2000s.
-The German manufacturer is now being led by former football player and former Pandora executive Bjørn Gulden as Chief Executive Officer since July 1, 2013.
+The German manufacturer is now being led by former soccer player and former Pandora executive Bjørn Gulden as Chief Executive Officer since July 1, 2013.

 Puma was able to move past its past financial obstacles with their shift in producing lifestyle shoes and apparel but remained a producer of soccer-inspired shoes.
-In fact, the company engaged in a long-term partnership with Arsenal Football Club in 2014.
+In fact, the company engaged in a long-term partnership with Arsenal Soccer Club in 2014.

 The past five years has also been positive for Puma with the entry of pop superstar Rihanna and the continued success of their retro releases and sneakers.
 Among the classic-inspired footwear released by the brand is the Puma Turin Woven Print.
 The vintage soccer kick is given a whole new look with its leather upper pimped up with woven textile fabric for a breathable and trendy printed look.